 As an adult, Easter memories still rest strongly in my mind.
 Same smell of Lilies.
 Spring colors.
 Easter hymns like “Crown Him with Many Crowns” that I’ve never not known.
 Easter dinner followed by a rather competitive egg hunt at the in-laws.

 Outside of the usual Easter routine are several Easters spent away from home, including one on a mountaintop at sunrise in Vermont.
 Another involved the first half of the day riding in a car traveling home to Michigan from Missouri.
 No Lilies.
 No Sunday best attire.
-Worship via the radio (one of the songs was “Crown Him with Many Crowns), and McDonalds for Easter dinner.
+Worship via the radio, and McDonalds for Easter dinner.
 We did make the annual hunt though.

 As I grew and matured, Easter eventually evolved from a once-a-year Sunday celebration to a year-round sense of purpose.
 Celebrating the risen Christ exists now as a way of life, a year-long state of mind rather than a capstone day in the church year.